moussaka-crypto/MatrixCalc/README.md

 # MatrixCalc

-#3x3 matrix calculator, which can add and multiply two matrices
+#3x3 matrix calculator, which can add and multiply two matrices.

 JavaFX is used in this one